HERA-Team/hera-singularity/README.md

 Singularity> exec $SHELL
 ```

 b) Manually execute the conda initialization script inside singularity shell.
-The `CONDA_INIT_SCRIPT` environment variable pointing to the absolute path of the script (`/usr/local/miniconda3/etc/profile.d/conda.sh`), is made available for this purpose.
+The `CONDA_SH` environment variable pointing to the absolute path of the script (`/usr/local/miniconda3/etc/profile.d/conda.sh`), is made available for this purpose.
 Note that `.` must be used as `source` won't work under `sh`.
 ```
 $ singularity shell rtp.sif
-Singularity> . $CONDA_INIT_SCRIPT
+Singularity> . $CONDA_SH
 ```

 b) Specify `\bin\bash` as a shell to use when executing the `shell` command, either by using the `SINGULARITY_SHELL` environment variable,